RylanDS7/UCN-Rotation-Simulations/README.md

 # UCN Rotation Simulations
 Simulations for the spin vector evolution of random ultracold neutron (UCN) paths under a given magnetic field's influence.
-The class UCNspinRotSim is used for the main simulation.
+The class UCNspinRotSim is used for the main simulation which is located in the UCNspinSim folder.

 ## UCN Spin Simulation
 This set of scipts includes the UCNpath class which generates neutron paths and the UCNspinRotSim class which solves the spin evolution for a given UCN path and a specified magnetic vector field.
 Initializing an instance of UCNspinRotSim will automatically construct a list of UCNpath instances and save them as a class attribute.
 An example of how to use the UCNspinRotSim class is demonstrated in testFieldFullSim.py